rdkit-rs/rdkit-rs.github.io/content/tutorials/forking-a-debian-package.md

 Debian is an operating system with a rich packaging format and dependency resolution system.
-It runs on the Linux kernel and provides _over 80,000 packages_.
-Packages ranging from shells like _bash_, server software like _nginx_, desktop software like _Firefox_, and even full-blown desktop environments like _Gnome_.
-The Ubuntu operating system is a Debian variant which adopts many of the same packages as Debian, providing a commercial facade and a different, potentially favorable package lifecycle.
-Every two years Ubuntu names a Long Term Support (LTS) release, in this article we'll focus on Ubuntu 22.04 codenamed Jammy, an LTS supported through 2027.
+It runs on the Linux kernel and provides _over 80,000 packages_, including shells like _bash_, server software like _nginx_, desktop software like _Firefox_, and even full-blown desktop environments like _Gnome_.
+The Ubuntu operating system is a Debian variant that adopts many of the same packages as Debian, while also offering commercial support and a potentially more favorable package lifecycle.
+Every two years, Ubuntu names a Long Term Support (LTS) release, and in this article, we'll focus on Ubuntu 22.04, codenamed Jammy, which is an LTS release supported through 2027.

 RDKit is a C++ library and suite of Java/Python modules.
 Unfortunately Ubuntu Jammy is providing RDKit 202109 and will not update the major version.
 Ubuntu